frank13trl/wordle-clone/README.md

 - YELLOW - The letter is in the word but in the wrong spot.
 - GREY - The letter is not in the word in any spot.

-#### To try the game...
+### To try the game...
 1. Clone or download the repository
 2. Run main.py in command line

-- Note
+#### Note
-    - You should have installed Python3 in your system
+- You should be installed Python3 in your system
 - Install colorama and art modules

+- To install the above modules, paste the following codes in your commad line
+    - `pip install colorama`
+    - `pip install art`

+## Screen